All posts

 homepage

 Full transparency: Cavuno is our product.
-We built it after experiencing the limitations of existing platforms firsthand.
+We built it after experiencing the limitations of existing platforms firsthand and building our own job board, Himalayas, into one of the biggest remote job boards in the world.
 We've included honest pros and cons below.

-Best For: Entrepreneurs and communities who want AI-powered job matching and unlimited job aggregation without per-job fees.
+Best For: Entrepreneurs and communities who want AI-powered job matching and job aggregation included on all plans without per-job fees.

 Cavuno pricing